9 Simple, Surefire Tactics For Burning Body Fat!

 7 Water for a Hotter Body

-You've heard about all those people trying to cut water weight.
+You've heard about people trying to cut water weight.
 Well, that may work for temporary results, but it isn't sustainable or healthy.

 Dehydrated people are the wrong kind of lean, and the results you get from cutting water weight are illusory, not sustainable.